-Antipsychotic medications are generally divided into two categories: first generation (typical) and second generation (atypical).
 The main difference between the two types of antipsychotics is that the first generation drugs block dopamine and the second generation drugs block dopamine and also affect serotonin levels.
 Evidence suggests that some of the second generation drugs have milder movement-related side-effects than the first generation drugs.

 Both categories of drugs work equally well overall, although no drug or type of drug works equally well for everyone who takes it.
-When the same drug is given to a group of people, one third of that group will find that it works well; another third will find that the drug helps only with some symptoms; and the final third will find that it does not help at all.
+When the same drug is given to a group of people, one-third of that group will find that it works well; another third will find that the drug helps only with some symptoms; and the final third will find that it does not help at all.
 For this reason, people may need to try different antipsychotics before finding the one that works best for them.

 Most of these drugs are given in tablet form, some are liquids and others are given as injections.
 Some are available as long-lasting (depot) injections, which may be given anywhere from once a week to once a month.